 What Are Procurement Instrument Identifiers (PIIDs)?

-Procurement Instrument Identifiers (PIIDs) are unique alpha and/or numeric codes assigned to procurement artifacts such as contracts, solicitations, or agreements.
-PIIDs were implemented in 2017 to standardize procurement transactions across the federal government.
-PIIDs apply to both civilian and Department of Defense (DoD) agencies.
-Both the Federal Acquisition Regulation (FAR) and the Defense Federal Acquisition Regulation Supplement (DFARS) include guidance to using and implementing a PIID to all new solicitations and contract awards.
-Although PIIDs were implemented 5 years ago, they could still be a new thing to you as a contractor, since active contracts that have existed for over 5 years were not required to have a PIID.
+Both civilian and Department of Defense (DoD) agencies have unique alpha and/or numeric codes assigned to procurement artifacts like contracts, solicitations, and agreements.
+This is a PIID.
+They were implemented back in 2017 to standardize procurement transactions across the federal government and both the Federal Acquisition Regulation or FAR, and the Defense Federal Acquisition Regulation Supplement or DFARS, include guidance for using and implementing a PIID for all new solicitations and contract awards.
+If any of your active contracts were started before the implementation, they will not have a PIID, but all that have started since will.

 How to Read a PIID